Table of Contents

 How Are Annuities Categorized?

-Immediate annuities are funded with a lump sum and payments typically begin soon after you make your initial payment.
-You can choose to receive a stream of income for as long as you like — whether it's for a certain number of years or for your entire life.
+Immediate annuities are funded with a lump sum and payments, begin soon after you make your initial payment.
+You can choose to receive a stream of income for as long as you like, such as a certain amount of years or for your entire life.

 Deferred annuities start with an accumulation phase and have the potential to earn interest tax-deferred.
 The payout period is delayed so that income payments can start at a later date.

 When you buy a fixed annuity, the insurer guarantees growth based on a minimum interest rate for the life of the contract.
 While the interest may increase or decrease periodically, it will always have at least the minimum interest rate.

 With a variable annuity, you can potentially grow your money by allocating it among a variety of investment options, which are called sub-accounts.
 These investment options can range in objective from conservative to aggressive, and while they can have the potential for higher returns, they also come with the risk of losing both the principal and your earnings.

 Annuities have no annual contribution limit and the money you contribute grows tax-deferred.
 Annuities have compound growth, so you earn interest on interest.
 Deferring taxes could help enable faster growth than non-tax-deferred accounts because there's more money in the account to compound year after year.

 With some annuities, there is a guaranteed interest rate.
 This could help ensure that your money is growing at a minimum rate over the life of your annuity contract.